The complete EMC Product Standard

 If you are an expert already working on standardization in the IEC, you can download it free of charge.
 If not, it can be purchased from the IEC Webstore.
 You can also download a free short introduction to Guide 107 in PDF format.

-EMC Product standards look at both emissions and immunity in the light of every kind of disturbance relevant to the product in its given environment.
-The product committees developing these publications should refer to the Basic EMC standards as far as possible and, in particular, they must not allow higher emission levels than those specified in the generic emission standards or in an applicable EMC product family standard.
+EMC product Standards look at both emissions and immunity in the light of every kind of disturbance relevant to the product in its given environment.
+The product committees developing these publications should refer to the basic EMC Standards as far as possible and, in particular, they must not allow higher emission levels than those specified in the generic emission Standards or in an applicable EMC product family Standards.

-Where these restrictions are felt to cause difficulties, product committees should discuss the issues with the relevant committee that has 'horizontal' functions, in this case usually TC 77 or CISPR.
+Where these restrictions cause difficulties, product committees should discuss the issues with the relevant committee that has 'horizontal' functions, in this case usually IEC TC 77 or CISPR.